TrueFormCoder/deep-mirror-protocol/README.md

 - Not coaching
 - Not self-help content

-The work here is descriptive, not prescriptive.
+Nothing in this repository is prescriptive.
+The goal is clarity, not correction.

 ## Contents

-- Canonical essays (HTML)
+- Canonical essays (static HTML)
-- Method notes
+- Method and scope notes
 - Protocol definitions
-- Series publications (e.g. *The Cold Exit*)
+- Pattern series (e.g. *The Cold Exit*)

 ## Publishing Model